karuna-2828/Expense_Tracker--1-/README.md

 ### 💰 Financial Management Tool:

 As a real-world personal finance application, it enables users to track income and expenses, categorize financial transactions, and visualize trends over time — making it a valuable tool for personal budgeting and decision-making.

+## 🔍Core Features:
+A relational SQL database with normalized schema for managing expenses and income

+### Scripts for:

+* Database creation

+* Sample data insertion (manual + Faker-generated)

+* Basic and advanced SQL queries

+### A Streamlit-powered interactive dashboard for:

+* Filtering transactions

+* Viewing summaries and statistics

+* Visualizing trends and categories

+### Real-world insights like:

+* Monthly income vs. expenses

+* Category-wise spending

+* Anomaly detection in financial behavior

+## 🛠️ Tech Stack:
+* SQL (SQLite or PostgreSQL) – Core database logic

+* Python – For scripting, data generation, and analytics

+* Streamlit – Interactive UI/UX for the dashboard

+* Faker – For realistic data simulation

+* Matplotlib/Seaborn – For visual insights

+* Pandas – Data wrangling and aggregation